ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Tasks for Ciso Global 3-24-2023.md

 *

 ## Notes

+## Action Items
 * [ ] Where are we hosting the details?
 CISO - Sharepoint / ASPCA - Box #MSP

-## Action Items
+- [ ] Times for Cancelation of Services/Vendors needs meeting #meeting